TERRY CREEK

 *Silver perch - Brunswick facility not likely source of restriction

-Once constructed, EPA’s selected interim remedy will quickly and effectively prevent the outfall ditch from contributing to downstream contamination.
+The completion of EPA’s selected interim remedy in 2025 will quickly and effectively prevent the outfall ditch from contributing to downstream contamination.
 The remedy will also promote future site redevelopment.

-A long-term monitoring plan will make sure the plan works as intended.
+A long-term monitoring plan will make sure the interim remedy works as intended.
 EPA will determine if further actions are needed.
-Other portions of the Terry Creek site will be investigated and remediated as needed under Superfund.
+Other portions of the Terry Creek site will be investigated and remediated as needed under the Superfund program.
+Investigations for the creeks and other areas are planned for late 2025.

 Screenshot 2020-12-10 225842.png